-- Examples could include noise control, sound distribution, and/or voice transmission. - Examples could include material selection, white noise, space planning, floor, and/or wall and ceiling systems. - Examples could include passive and mechanical system design, airflow, and/or occupant reaction to thermal variables. - Examples could include pollutant source control, filtration, ventilation variables, CO2 monitoring, and/or mold prevention.
+- 1 Examples could include noise control, sound distribution, and/or voice transmission. - Examples could include material selection, white noise, space planning, floor, and/or wall and ceiling systems. - Examples could include passive and mechanical system design, airflow, and/or occupant reaction to thermal variables. - Examples could include source locations for placement of fixtures (e.g. stacking) and efficient use of supply and waste systems. - Examples could include pollutant source control, filtration, ventilation variables, CO2 monitoring, and/or mold prevention.